RESEARCH

 Louis’s research program investigates adaptive grieving after the loss of a loved one.
 He is working toward a better understanding of what it takes for bereaved individuals to regain their emotional and psychological well-being after the death of someone close to them.
 Louis hopes this knowledge will lead to developing effective clinical treatment methods to be used by professionals involved in grief counseling.

-Gamino, L. A., Mowll, J., & Hogan, N. S. (in press).
+Gamino, L. A., Mowll, J., & Hogan, N. S. (2021).
 Grief following sudden non-volitional death.
 In H. L. Servaty-Seib, & H. S. Chapple (Eds.), Handbook of thanatology: The essential body of knowledge for the study of death, dying, and bereavement (3rd Ed.).
-Minneapolis, MN: Association for Death Education and Counseling.
+Association for Death Education and Counseling.

 Gamino, L. A., Sewell, K. W., Prosser-Dodds, L., & Hogan, N. S. (2020).
 Intuitive and instrumental grief: A study of the reliability and validity of the Grief Pattern Inventory.
 OMEGA—Journal of Death and Dying, 81, 532-550 (first published on-line, July 2018).

 Many counseling textbooks give little, if any, guidance on how to address individuals approaching the end of life.
-In today’s aging population in developed countries, most elderly people die slowly from complications of chronic diseases, so it is more important than ever that counselors and health care professionals know how to open a sensitive dialogue with patients and their families around issues that arise as death nears.
-Constructive engagement can reduce fears and create opportunities for realizing meaning, fulfillment, and peace of mind and heart.
+With today’s aging population where many elderly people die slowly from complications of chronic diseases, it is more important than ever that counselors and health care professionals know how to open a sensitive dialogue with patients and their families around issues that arise as death nears.

 Gamino, L. A., & Bevins, M. B. (2013).
 Ethical challenges when counseling clients nearing the end of life.
 In J. Werth (Ed.), Counseling clients near the end of life: Practical perspectives on fundamental issues (pp. 3-24).
 New York: Springer Publishing Company.

-Teaming with palliative care physician Mike Bevins, Louis addresses some of the ethical challenges faced by doctors and other health professionals who care for patients nearing death.
-Challenges identified include assessing the patient’s capacity for decision-making at the end of life to ensure the patient’s right to personal autonomy, honoring a patient’s advance directives, respecting cultural diversity among patients and their families, preserving the patient’s privacy while including families in the scope of care, and grappling with the limits of what medical treatment can accomplish in the face of inevitable death.
+Teaming with palliative care physician Mike Bevins, Louis addresses some of the ethical challenges faced by doctors and other health professionals who care for patients nearing death, such as assessing the patient’s capacity for medical decision-making, ensuring the patient’s right to personal autonomy, honoring a patient’s advance directives, and respecting cultural diversity among patients and their families.

 Gamino, L. A. (2012).
 Opening the family photo album.
 In R. A. Neimeyer (Ed.), Techniques of grief therapy: Creative practices for counseling the bereaved (pp. 231-233).
 New York: Routledge.

-In this brief cameo piece, Louis describes a very helpful clinical maneuver when working with bereaved individuals—inviting them to bring some family or personal photos to the counseling session.
-Viewing the photographs together facilitates the therapeutic process of “joining” with the patient, generates unique insights into the patient’s family structure and personal history, and offers the therapist a true glimpse of the deceased person whom the patient is mourning.
+In this cameo piece, Louis describes a very helpful clinical maneuver when working with bereaved individuals—inviting them to bring some family or personal photos to the counseling session.
+Viewing photographs can generate unique insights into the patient’s family structure and personal history.

 Gamino, L. A., & Ritter, R. H., Jr. (2012).
 Death competence: An ethical imperative.
 Death Studies, 36, 23-40.